 We licensed the rights to operate TLBB in overseas markets, including Taiwan, Hong Kong, Vietnam, Malaysia and Singapore.
 Under our licensing arrangements with the overseas operators, the licensee operators pay us an upfront license fee and we have revenue sharing rights over the duration of the license.
 The licenses are typically for a term of two to three years.
 We provide updates and expansion packs to the licensed games, typically after we launch such updates and expansion packs in China.
 The licensees are responsible for all other operating services and costs, including costs related to customer service and leasing and maintenance of servers.
-We licensed TLBB to an operator in Vietnam, and launched the game there in April 2008.
+We licensed TLBB to an operator in Vietnam, and launched the game there in August 2007, and we licensed TLBB to an operator in each of Taiwan and Hong Kong, and launched the game there in April 2008.
 We also licensed TLBB to an operator in Malaysia and Singapore, and launched the game there in April 2009.